pesalerno/PUMAgenomics/README.md

 	cat loci_rows-to-filter.txt | awk '/_95/ {print}' > blacklist_95.txt

-We then eliminated those loci using ***plink***, the .ped and .map outputs from populations (file terminations don't need to be added if flag is --file) and the blacklist of SNP position #95 using with the following code:
+We then eliminated those loci using ***plink***, the .ped and .map outputs from populations and the blacklist of SNP position #95 using with the following code:

 	plink --file Puma-filtered-maf_01 --exclude blacklist_95.txt --recode --out filtered_b --noweb
+	### file terminations don't need to be added if flag is --file

 Basic ***adegenet*** and population stats analyses for the best filtering schemes